This article is for women who are just starting out strength training or want to get serious about it.

 Whatever first step you need to take, do it today.

-For more beginner strength training information check out this beginner tutorial.
+For more beginner strength training information check out The Women’s Beginner Strength Training Guide.